byt3n33dl3/Teeth/README.md

 ```

-Thanks to all password recovery tool repo.
+Thanks to all password recovery tool repo ( JtR, Hydra, Cewl ).
 See more in our ORG